 - What do people ask you about?
 If friends come to you for tech advice, homemade recipes, or even pet care ideas, that’s a hint at what others might pay for.

-The trick is to start lean.
+The trick is to start simple.
 I always test an idea on a small scale with as little investment as possible.
-(Find out here how to get started for free)
+(If you want a simple way to get started without spending much, I’ve shared what worked for me here.)

 If you get traction, then it’s time to fine-tune and grow.